 Paying down your existing debt is the healthiest option for improving your DTI.
 Not only will your chances of being approved for a loan increase, but you’ll also enjoy having extra spending money in your monthly budget.

 Identify the bad debt in your life and make a concerted effort to pay more than your minimum payment each month.
-Perhaps you can temporarily take on a second job and use the extra money to pay off existing loans.
-Another excellent option is to reduce the interest rates on your existing loans by consolidating your debt
+Consider temporarily taking on a second job and using the extra money to pay off existing loans.
+Another excellent option is to reduce the interest rates on your existing loans by consolidating your debt.

 Understanding and improving your debt-to-income ratio can be a complex and confusing task.
-Lexington Law is here to help you by providing a variety of articles related to many financial topics.
-We also offer leading credit repair services.
-Sign up today to get a free credit report consultation that’ll include your credit score, credit history and credit repair recommendations.
+Lexington Law Firm is here to help you by providing a variety of articles related to various financial topics.
+We also offer a free credit assessment that’ll include your credit score and credit repair recommendations.

 Note: Articles have only been reviewed by the indicated attorney, not written by them.
 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice; instead, it is for general informational purposes only.
 Use of, and access to, this website or any of the links or resources contained within the site do not create an attorney-client or fiduciary relationship between the reader, user, or browser and website owner, authors, reviewers, contributors, contributing firms, or their respective agents or employers.